Skip to main content

 For your employee to receive a valid work visa, you — as the employer — must first sponsor them.
 To do this, you must apply for a sponsor license, where the authorities will assess whether your business is eligible and whether the job role is suitable for sponsorship.

 If your application for a sponsor license is successful, you’ll be given a license rating and be able to sponsor your employee’s visa application.
+Your employee will also need to meet the points-based system requirements as part of their visa application.

 Types of UK visas